Beatrice1d/StartNG-Task-2/README.md

 Okay this time, I really mean it.
 Goodnight.
 Cheers!

+TASK 3

+HINT: OPEN the file titled TASK 3 on this repository - that's how beautiful CSS can be!
 Hello Everyone,
 So, it's me again.
 This should be a link to my lucid post saying how much the CSS addition has improved the initial HTML.